somepulp/100-days-of-code/oop/notes.md

         self.parameter = parameter

 ```
+The __init__ method is automatically called each time an instance of a class is created.

-parameter is an instance attribute that is accessible in a certain instance.
-Class attributes can be used on the class itself - it is the same for each instance.
+`parameter` is an *instance attribute* that is accessible in a certain instance.
+Class attributes can be used on the class itself - they are the same for each instance.

+You can use the `type` function to check the class of a variable or object

 Summary:
 - create a class (blueprint)